 One of the most detrimental consequences of performance stress is muscle tension.
 As our thinking becomes more negative, our muscles tend to get tighter and less facile.
 And not just any muscles, but often the ones that we most need control over!

 Scan your muscles from head to toe as you continue to breathe slowly and deeply, one muscle group at a time, releasing tension on the exhale.
-There is a short video clip on YouTube which illustrates an exercise that tests your ability to truly relax your muscles on command.

 If you develop a more acute awareness of muscle tension even in the practice room, and are able to control the degree of tension you experience in your playing, you will be able to retain much of this ability during a performance and will feel much more in control.

 Are you familiar with the martial arts concept of ki or chi?
 In Eastern philosophy, chi is described as being one’s “life force” or energy.
 I know that sounds kooky, but if you have ever observed the movements of a great martial arts master or even some athletes or dancers, you will notice a presence, grace, and balance about them regardless of their size or physical dimensions.
 Not only is the feeling of being centered a very calming and reassuring one, but the mere act of searching for you center will quiet your thoughts.

 There is a tendency when stressed to hyperfocus on minute details.
 This may be highly desirable in the practice room, but can be paralyzing on-stage.
 The solution is to focus on a “process cue” or reminder of what it sounds, feels, or looks like to produce the exact sounds you want.